-Rulings on preliminary orders are communicated to Norwegian Customs by the district court.
-This requires that Norwegian Customs identify and detain goods that violate intellectual property rights.
+The Norwegian Customs Service is informed of preliminary court orders by a district court that require Norwegian Customs to identify and detain goods that are in conflict with intellectual property rights.

 Any errors in the list shall be reported to firstname.lastname@example.org.